Fear mongering or fact? 4 reasons why now is different.

 In a world where relevance and customer centricity drive success, organizations that fail to adapt risk everything.
 The stakes are high, but for those willing to rethink their approach, the potential rewards are huge.

 Here’s the bottom line: Your target audience cannot be limited to the Insiders who already know and love your art form.
-You’ve got to start leveraging the audience-building power of customer-focused outcomes.
+It’s time to shift your focus from who your audience IS to what your target audiences NEED—and redefine your market accordingly.